 Applicants whose professional publishing history makes them eligible to apply to Literary Creation Projects: Works for Publication may also apply if they have an eligible project.

 Read the Guide to OAC Project Programs for more eligibility information.

-You must be an Ontario resident with a permanent physical address in Ontario and have a recent professional
+You must be an Ontario resident and have a recent professional publishing history with: